Solstice Time at Chichen Itza

-However, for the Itza of Post-Classic period, the vision serpent took on a different role, becoming more of a symbol of their powerful state.
+But, for the Itza of Post-Classic period, the vision serpent took on a different role.
+He became more of a symbol of their powerful state.

-Legend has it, that Kukulcan has helped his people tremendously during the time he was among them.
+Legend has it, that Kukulcan helped his people during the time he was among them.
 When he left, he promised to return by water.
-Because of this, many of the Mayans thought Kukulcan was returning when the Spaniards showed up, so instead of fighting them, they gave them everything they could.
+In a way, Kukulcan was the reason for the decline of the Maya.
+Most Mayans thought Kukulcan was returning when the Spaniards showed up.
+After all, they came by water, like kukulcan promised.
+So instead of fighting the Spaniards, they gave them everything they could.
 By the time they realized their mistake, it was too late.

 Stelae are stone columns with ancient Maya writings on them.
-They are generally historical notes, mostly depicting important moments from the lives of the rulers.
-Every ancient Mayan city has stelae, though the Classic sites have significantly more than the post-classic ones.
+Historical notes, they depict important moments from the lives of the rulers.
+Every ancient Mayan city has a few stelae.
+But the Classic sites have more than the post-classic ones.